piratesshield/SPFSpoofer/README.md

 SPFSpoofer is a specialized SMTP server designed for cybersecurity professionals, penetration testers, and security researchers to demonstrate email spoofing vulnerabilities and test SPF/DKIM/DMARC validation mechanisms in controlled lab environments.

-**<span style="color:red">This text will be red</span>NOTE : Change the <Attacker's Doamin> with your own domain in the v2 script .
+**<span style="color:red">NOTE : Change the <Attacker's Doamin> with your own domain in the v2 script .
 Also you need to create the DKIM , DMARC and SPF records in your own DNS server to avoid email delivery fail.
-Generate DKIM private and Public key using the OpenSSL**
+Generate DKIM private and Public key using the OpenSSL </span>**

 ### Key Features